hunzsig/hunlook/src/book/lik/en_us/index.md

 > lik.exe run demo -h
 ```

-> When using Win11, especially the newer version, you will sometimes encounter pop-up errors (but you can continue to play)
+###### Reminder: You need to obtain the project probation qualification first

->
+###### When using Win11, especially the newer version, you will sometimes encounter pop-up errors (but you can continue to play)

-> At this time, you can choose to continue playing without pop ups, or start the terminal or IDE (when using the IDE terminal) with the administrator to solve the problem
+###### At this time, you can choose to continue playing without pop ups, or start the terminal or IDE (when using the IDE terminal) with the administrator to solve the problem